Sheldon-Lloyd/Cyber.Beast/comic/makkusu/4/readme.md

 Xenos: I guess it worked out in our favor after all

-Makkusu is on the phone with Spike
+Max is on the phone with Spike

 The words of the message can be seen on the screen

-Dear Makkusu Light, we are would like to inform you that you have been selected to become a Cyvolter.
+Dear Max Light, we are would like to inform you that you have been selected to become a Cyvolter.
 Once you accept this offer you will be granted the right to use the Cyber.Beast sent along with this letter.

-Makkusu: can you believe it I'm actually going to become a Cybervator
+Max: can you believe it I'm actually going to become a Cybervator

-After hanging up Makkusu pumps his fist in celebratory fashion
+After hanging up Max pumps his fist in celebratory fashion

-Makkusu: Yeesss!/Oh yeah!
+Max: Yeesss!/Oh yeah!

 ## Act 2
-At first Makkusu tries to fight another cybervator but is quickly turned down by the Cybervator he tries to fight
+At first Max tries to fight another cybervator but is quickly turned down by the Cybervator he tries to fight

-Makkusu goes into cyberspace on his own to mine Cyber.Beast he gets into trouble and Airiona saves him
+Max goes into cyberspace on his own to mine Cyber.Beast he gets into trouble and Airiona saves him

 ## Act 3
-Makkusu takes down his first Cyber.Beast with the help of Airiona
+Max takes down his first Cyber.Beast with the help of Airiona